Parameter

 -vs, --verbose-statistics

-print statistics about query that have been sent
+print statistics about queries that have been sent

 -vr, --verbose-results

-print result sets of every query that have been sent
+print result sets of every query that has been sent

 -vp, --verbose-process